Kingston Wills Attorney Serving Throughout New York and the Hudson Valley

 You can also use a will to name the executor for your estate, ensuring that someone you know and trust will take on the task of seeing your will through probate and administering your estate according to your wishes.

 Even if you are using trusts to distribute your property, a will can make sure that nothing gets missed and that all property is included in your preferred trusts and distributed accordingly.

 How Our Estate Planning Attorneys can Help

 The New York Requirements for wills are very specific about who can make a will and what formalities must be followed in order to make sure the will is valid and enforceable.
 Our estate planning attorneys have decades of experience crafting wills that meet all legal requirements to stand up in probate court and to accomplish your desires for your estate.
 One of the greatest benefits of estate planning is the peace of mind it brings knowing that your family will be taken care of after you are gone.
 Trust our firm to provide you with that security by expertly drafting a will that meets your needs and desires.

 Experienced and Dedicated Attorneys for Will Drafting in the Hudson Valley

-To speak with an experienced New York estate planning attorney about creating, modifying or revoking and replacing a will, contact Rusk, Wadlin, Heppner & Martuscello, LLP at our offices in Kingston and Marlboro.
+To speak with an experienced Kingston wills attorney about creating, modifying or revoking and replacing a will, contact Rusk, Wadlin, Heppner & Martuscello, LLP at our offices in Kingston and Marlboro.
 We serve clients in Ulster County and throughout the mid-Hudson Valley.